SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Conclusion

 \section{Conclusion}

-We proposed \textsc{SemShareKV}, a KVCache sharing framework that enables reuse across semantically similar prompts through fuzzy token matching using locality-sensitive hashing.
-SemShareKV achieves a speed of 6.25$\times$ and saves up to 42\% kvcahce memory space compared to conventional KVCache, with a minimum performance drop.
+We proposed SemShareKV, a KV cache sharing framework that enables reuse across semantically similar prompts through fuzzy token matching using LSH.
+SemShareKV achieves a speed of 6.25$\times$ and saves up to 42\% KV cache memory space compared to conventional KV cache, with a minimum performance drop.